CraigChant/CD-Library/README.md

 # SYNOPSIS :-

-As an old-school DJ with a reasonable CD collection, I always meant to catalogue my CD's for insurance and sales purposes, however the thought of manually typing the list was far to daunting to bother.
+As an old-school DJ with a reasonable CD collection, I always meant to catalogue my CD's for insurance and sales purposes, however the thought of manually typing the list was far to daunting too bother.

 I decided I would build an app to enable me to catalogue my CD collection with nothing more than a barcode reader.